 Who we are looking for

-The Faculty of Humanities and Social Sciences are the academic core that unifies the three schools into a tightly integrated whole, providing an education that is rooted in the ethical and humanistic framework of the liberal arts.
+The Faculty of Humanities and Social Sciences is the academic core that unifies the three schools into a tightly integrated whole, providing an education that is rooted in the ethical and humanistic framework of the liberal arts.
 An education in the liberal arts offers students the opportunity to become sensitive to the social and humanistic implications of their professional work and acquire the basis for a satisfying cultural and intellectual life.

 The best of both worlds